What’s one of the biggest mistakes you can make while doing business? The answer is pretty simple – not creating written agreements or contracts.

 So what are you waiting for?
 Jump right in!

 How to Create a Vendor Agreement?
-(Things to Include)
+(Steps)

 A vendor agreement is a cluster of all things important that you need during a business transaction.
 So, what are they?
 Let’s find out!

-1. Scope of Goods and Services
+Step 1.
+Scope of Goods and Services

 A vendor agreement should have the detailed descriptions of the goods and services that are to be delivered to you.
 This includes the type of goods and services, the quality and quantity, how they will be delivered, the prices, and so on.